GeenDutchman/LHF-MUD/gameserver/src/main/java/com/lhf/game/creature/intelligence/intelligence.md

 - Support Spells for allies

 For each thing that process the battle stats (in parallel) it should return a mapping of command (`InMessage`) to score (`float`).
 The score should be in the range of zero to one.
 Each of those processors would be associated with a `float` multiplier, also between zero and one.
 The multiplier will be applied to each score produced by that processor.
 These maps are blended, and then a command (or set of commands) is picked from the highest scoreing actions and then executed.
 Should that fail, then then attacking a random enemy in melee will be the fallback.

+So this can be broken into two steps, picking an action, and if need be, picking a target.

+Actions:

+- Attack
+- Cast
+- Go
+- Pass
+- (additional actions as appropriate)

+#### Attack

+Attack needs to select a target.
+Only creatures listed in `BattleMemories` will be considered.
+Then those creatures will be filtered down to leave only those in opposing factions (Enemies).
+If there are no opposing creatures and the battle is still somehow running, then the controlled creature will have a choice of either "Pass" or "Go".

+##### Targeting

+Anything recorded in the `BattleMemories` can be used to select an enemy to target.
+The following criteria will be used normally to select an opposing creature to target:

+- Randomized
+- Aggro highwater mark
+- Aggro memory record
+- Enemy health (bucketed)
+  - Usually selecting by whoever is weakest
+- Enemy vocation
+  - Usually attack order would go `HEALER`, `MAGE`, and then `FIGHTER`

+Using the default weapon for the creature should suffice.

+#### Cast

+Casting has the difficulty of picking *which* spell to cast, as well as what, if anything, to target with that spell.
+A `DUNGEON_MASTER` or `MAGE` will mostly focus on offensive spells.
+A `HEALER` would most likely focus on not offensive spells.
+There is also the special case of AoE spells, in which very little target selection is needed.

+##### Offensive

+An offensive spell should probably follow the same criteria as [attack targeting](#targeting).

+##### Not Offensive

+For this, the `BattleMemories` should be filtered by Allies, or at least not Enemies.
+The criteria are simpler here: If someone is hurt (for some value of hurt) and healing spells are available, heal them.
+Else if no healing spells are available, try using a buff spell on the injured target.
+If neither of those is the case, then try for just using a buff spell on someone.
+Else, maybe try a summoning spell?